 You can also help support the sustainable management and use of fish and wildlife resources by:

-- supporting legislation that conserves wildlife habitat;
+- Supporting programs that conserve wildlife and fisheries habitat;

-- joining or supporting your local conservation group or wildlife federation;
+- Joining or supporting your local conservation group or wildlife federation;

-- maintaining large or small natural areas.
+- Maintaining large or small natural areas; and

 Fisheries Conservation

 Each winter, FWDF aeration projects help maintain the dissolved oxygen levels necessary to keep fish populations alive.
 These systems result in areas of open water or thin, unsafe ice conditions.
 Warning signs will be posted on waters with aeration systems and we ask that you please exercise caution and observe all warnings.
-For more information contact the Saskatchewan Wildlife Federation.

 Land Conservation

-The number of FWDF activities has increased in recent years to combine the ways habitat is conserved for the benefit of all aquatic and terrestrial wildlife species - harvested and non-hunted, including:
+The number of FWDF activities has increased in recent years to combine the ways habitat is conserved for the benefit of all aquatic and terrestrial wildlife species (harvested and non-hunted), including:

-- Forming partnerships with government and non-government organizations;
+- Forming partnerships with non-government organizations;

-- Protecting habitat through purchase and conservation easements;
+- Protecting habitat through purchase and conservation easements; and

 - Use of interest generated on revenues to pay rural municipalities (>100) grants-in-lieu of taxes on FWDF lands.